Multivariate statistical analysis

 There will be a final exam, check out for dates on

-The final examination consists in a written test, either a short or a long test according to the completion of both problem sets.
+The final examination consists in a written test with open-ended questions, either a short or a long test according to the completion of both problem sets.
 Specifically,

 (1) First 2 exam dates: the course grade is determined by the problem sets and the final exam.
-The final exam consists in a short written test (1h) on the part of the program not covered by problem sets followed by an oral examination.
+The final exam consists in a short written test (1h) on the part of the program not covered by problem sets.
 The final grade will be a combination of the problem sets grades (70%) and the final exam grade (30%).
 For students who have failed to submit the solutions of the problem sets, case (2) below applies.

 (2) From the 3rd exam date on: the final exam consists in a long written test (3h) on the whole program and the final grade will be determined solely by it.